How to read your electricity meter

 Finding your electricity supply number

 If you're switching electricity suppliers, your new company will supply electricity using your existing meter and cabling.
 If your exact meter can't be located during switching - if you live in a new-build property, for example - we'll ask you for your meter point administration number (MPAN), also known as your 'supply number' or 'S' number.
-This is an unique number that identifies the correct meter at your property.

 You will find your MPAN on your electricity bill, not on the meter itself.
 Look for a large 'S' and a grid of numbers.
 The bottom row of numbers (13 digits) is all we need to ensure that your switch happens as smoothly as possible.
 If you can't find it, you should contact your current electricity supplier.